fenago/apache-solr/lab_guides/Lab_6.md

 determine mandatory and optional clauses.
 #### Advantages
 It produces syntax error messages.
-It also provides .indexterm} additional boosting queries, boosting functions, and filtering queries for search results.
+It also provides additional boosting queries, boosting functions, and filtering queries for search results.

 #### DisMax query parser parameters
-Apart from common parameters, the following is a list .indexterm} of all parameters supported by the DisMax Query Parser.
+Apart from common parameters, the following is a list of all parameters supported by the DisMax Query Parser.
 All the default values for these parameters are configured in `solrconfig.xml`: